About

-Types of data in the CITF Databank
+Two types of data in the CITF Databank

-The CITF Databank also includes statistical aggregates from some studies in the form of seroprevalence estimates.
+The CITF Databank includes statistical aggregates from some studies in the form of seroprevalence estimates.
 Some of these estimates are stratified by characteristic, such as geographical region and age group.

 Individual-level data

-The CITF Databank centralizes and harmonizes individual-level data from CITF-funded studies that have all ethical requirements to deposit data in the CITF Databank and have completed a data sharing agreement.
+The CITF Databank centralizes and harmonizes individual-level data from CITF-funded studies that have met all ethical requirements to deposit data in the CITF Databank and have completed a data sharing agreement.

 To facilitate harmonization, studies were asked to use the CITF-created Core Data Elements (CDE): a set of standardized survey questions and laboratory measurements intended to capture essential information related to COVID-19 epidemiology and immunity.